 Once the nodule is identified, additional diagnostic techniques including an ultrasound examination which may identify a cystic component may be helpful.
 A pathologist may perform a fine needle aspiration biopsy to obtain diagnostic cytology.
 In the case of a follicular adenoma, a diagnosis of follicular neoplasm-adenoma versus carcinoma, may be rendered.
 On cytologic examination, a pathologist cannot make the distinction between an adenoma versus a carcinoma.
 An excisional biopsy must be obtained.
 The pathologist must carefully embed the entire capsule in order to exclude capsular invasion, the hallmark of malignancy.

-DISEASE ASSOCIATIONS CHARACTERIZATION EXTERNAL RADIATION Variable delay after exposure
+EPIDEMIOLOGIC ASSOCIATIONS CHARACTERIZATION EXTERNAL RADIATION Variable delay after exposure

 May show aggressive features

 Risk of thyroid carcinoma in a female population after radiotherapy for breast carcinoma.

 Huang J, Walker R, Groome PG, Shelley W, Mackillop WJ.

 The Radiation Oncology Research Unit, Department of Oncology, Queen's University, Kingston Regional Cancer Center, Kingston, Ontario, Canada.

 BACKGROUND: There is increasing concern regarding the risk of developing a second primary tumor in adjacent organs as a result of scattered radiation among patients who have undergone radiotherapy (RT) for breast carcinoma.
 Previous studies have focused mainly on the possible increase in the incidence of contralateral breast carcinoma.
 To the authors' knowledge, the risk of thyroid carcinoma among these women has not been explored to date.